zhanglivy/WarehouseReceiptDoubleChannel/README.md

   After sucessful operation of Fabric test network, please go to the next step.

-- Download WarehouseReceiptDoubleChannel.
-Place it in upper level directory of fabric-samples.
+- Download all file in this experiment (WarehouseReceiptDoubleChannel).
+And place it in upper level directory of fabric-samples.

 # Operation
 - Enter into directory: WarehouseReceiptDoubleChannel/fabric-samples/warehouse-receipt, input ```source start.sh``` in ternimal.